Austin Ekeler Player Prop Bets for NFL Week 13 | Los Angeles vs. Cincinnati 12/5/2021

 Matchup vs. Cincinnati

-- Ekeler averaged 75 rushing yards per game over his two career matchups against the Bengals, 23.5 more yards than his over/under in Sunday's game.
+- Ekeler's 75 rushing yards per game over his two career matchups against the Bengals are 23.5 more yards than his over/under in Sunday's game.

-- Ekeler, in two matchups against the Bengals, has run for a TD once, but not more than one in a single contest.
+- In terms of defending against the run, the Bengals are fourth in the NFL, allowing 93.7 yards per game.

-- Allowing 93.7 rushing yards per game, the Bengals have the fourth-ranked run defense in the league.
+- The Chargers are up against the NFL's seventh-ranked defense when it comes to rushing TDs allowed (nine this year).

 Recent Performances